Sales Automation

 Decision logicFixed rulesAI reasoning

-Handles exceptionsNo -- fails or skipsYes -- adapts
+Handles exceptionsNo, fails or skipsYes, adapts

 Personalization qualityTemplate with merge fieldsContext-aware, specific

-Requires pre-defined rulesYes -- everything must be mappedNo -- agent figures it out
+Requires pre-defined rulesYes, everything must be mappedNo, agent figures it out

 Implementation complexityLowMedium-High